itonyeig/poke-fe/README.md

-# PokéDex - Full Stack Application
+# PokeDex - Full Stack Application

 A modern, animated Pokédex application built with Next.js (React) frontend and Node.js backend.
 This application allows users to browse the first 150 Pokémon, view detailed information, and manage a favorites list.